lindsay-rait/lindsay-rait.github.io/_pages/about.md

 </script>

-I am a PhD candidate in Cognitive Neuroscience at the Universtiy of Oregon.
-My expertise is in using human behavior, neuroimaging, and computational methods to understand how people learn and remember.
-My research is driven by an inherent curiosity about how context—such as where and when an experience takes place— shapes human behavior.
+I am a cognitive scientist with 8+ years of experience designing and leading experimental research to better understand human behavior.
+I specialize in analyzing complex data and communicating scientific insights in ways that people—from researchers to the general public—can understand.
+I am passionate about using these skills to tackle real-world challenges, particularly in healthcare, and I am excited to bring this experience into research roles that require both critical thinking and creativity.

-With over 8 years of experience in designing and conducting experimental psychology and neuroimaging studies, I have honed my skills in analyzing complex, mixed-method datasets and effectively communicating scientific findings.
-I am passionate about applying my expertise to solve data-driven problems that have real-world impact and am eager to take on new challenges that require critical and creative thinking.
+As a Ph.D. candidate in Psychology at the University of Oregon (degree expected May 2025), I used behavioral experiments, neuroimaging (fMRI), and computational methods to explore how our environment shapes what we learn and remember.
+I am especially interested in applying insights from this work in new contexts where understanding human behavior can drive meaningful change.

-Download my [resume](http://lindsay-rait.github.io/files/Rait_UX_Resume.pdf) or [CV](http://lindsay-rait.github.io/files/Rait_CV_1525.pdf) for more information.
+View my [resume](http://lindsay-rait.github.io/files/Rait_ResearchScientist_Resume.pdf) for more information.